 Symptoms of Urinary Incontinence

-Women with urinary incontinence can experience symptoms beyond leakage of urine.
+Women with urinary incontinence can experience symptoms beyond the leakage of urine.
 It’s important to note which symptoms are affecting you so that you can relay the information to your gynecologist.
 Some symptoms include:

 - Frequency – Urinating more often than normal